oneWayOut/onewayout.github.io_old/_posts/2016-05-24-pixhawk-principle-and-customize.markdown

 And start my customized task in Nuttx shell:
 {% highlight sh %}
-nsh> ex_fixedwing_control start
+nsh> ex_visionair_control start
 {% endhighlight %}

-Now you can observe how the servo and motor react when you change the roll angle and the vertical speed of Pixhawk board.
+Press the safety button to arm the board, now you can observe how the servo and motor react when you change the roll angle and the vertical speed of Pixhawk board.

-<h3 id="3.1">3.2 What I have changed </h3>
+<h3 id="3.2">3.2 What I have changed </h3>

-As I said before, I changed the startup scripts, makefile and the simple controller example.
+As I said before, I changed the startup scripts, makefile.
+And I renamed the folder `fixedwing_control` to `visionair_control`.
+In the file `main.c` from this folder, I connect the sensor value  directy to pwm channel, but not using mixer.
 You can see what I have changed [here](https://github.com/PX4/Firmware/compare/master...oneWayOut:caidev).